bobluppes/MLDG/index.md

 loss = self.loss_fn(outputs_train, labels_train)
 meta_train_loss += loss
 ```

-The numpy data structures are converted to Torch compatible data structures and subsequently converted to CUDA variables.
 Then a regular forward pass is executed and the loss is calculated.

->The sum of these losses on all meta training domains is the _Meta-Loss_
+Next, the meta-validation loss is calculated.
+This can be seen in the code below.

 ```
 image_val, labels_val = batImageMetaVal.get_images_labels_batch()